konskons11/ViRAE/README.md

 The ZWA2 standalone application is distributed for Linux and MacOS systems and may be executed directly after download.
 The prerequisites of ZWA2 ([bwa 0.7.17](https://github.com/lh3/bwa/releases/tag/v0.7.17) and [samtools 1.13](https://github.com/samtools/samtools/releases/tag/1.13)) will be verified for installation upon ZWA2 execution and if not installed, they will be downloaded automatically by the program.

 >_WARNING:_
-> The _de novo_ assembly step is optional and excluded from the main ZWA2 pipeline
+> ZWA2 revolves around the identification of partially mapped/chimeric NGS reads based on a given reference and their subsequent decontamination.
+Notably, _de novo_ assembly after NGS reads decontamination is optional and not included in the main ZWA2 pipeline or the program's prerequisites.

 Usage
 ---------------